 Many Americans desire to see and visit the White House in person.
 Thousands of American children and their parents get to do that each year at the annual White House Easter Egg Roll.
 The event dates back to 1878 when then President Rutherford B. Hayes invited children to roll eggs with spoons on the South Lawn of the White House.

-Egg rolling continued every year until 1917, when United States entered World War I.
+Egg rolling continued every year until 1917 when the United States entered into World War I.

-To make Easter eggs, requires that you throw away the egg white and yoke, keeping only the shell for coloring.
-During the World War I, the United States was dealing with severe food shortages, particularly eggs.
+To make Easter eggs requires that you throw away the egg white and yolk, keeping only the shell for coloring.
+During World War I, the United States was dealing with severe food shortages, particularly eggs.

 On top of that, the Germans were making every effort to sink US ships with their submarines.
 Thus destroying perfectly good eggs became a tragic waste and was actually helping the German war efforts.
 The deliberate destruction of thousands of eggs just to be colored for Easter was deemed downright unpatriotic.
 So it was temporarily abandoned.

 By 1919, the egg shortage had eased.
 But the White House egg roll didn’t return until 1921.
 When new President Warren Harding and his wife, Florence, once again invited children to celebrate Easter Monday on the lawn (The Washington Post, Ronald G. Shafer, March 16, 2020).